Key Takeaways

 If you or someone you care about is showing signs of mania, know that you’re not alone.
 With the right support, people living with bipolar disorder can manage their mood changes and reduce the length and intensity of their manic episodes.

 At Rula, we believe that everyone deserves access to affordable, convenient mental healthcare.
 So we built our therapist-matching program to help you connect with a therapist you can meet with from the comfort of home in just a few clicks.
 We’ll ensure that your provider takes your insurance and specializes in whatever issues you’re facing.
 Plus, thanks to our extensive network, you can say goodbye to waiting months for an appointment.
-With Rula, you can make an appointment with your preferred provider as early as this week.
+With Rula, you can make an appointment with your preferred provider as soon as tomorrow.

 More From Rula